Retention Induced Biases in a Recommendation System with Heterogeneous Users: Introduction

-Many articles that explore new RS algorithms are susceptible to this pitfall. \citet{Cheng2017LearningItems,Hidasi2016Session-basedNetworks,Liang2016ModelingRecommendation,Rendle2010FactorizationMachines,Salakhutdinov2008ProbabilisticFactorization} show performance gains of their respective algorithms only on some fixed benchmark datasets. \citet{Zou2019ReinforcementSystems} evaluate their method on two days' data after their training time window. \citet{Guo2019PAL:Systems} measure click through rate and conversion rate for the first week after deployment as their A/B test metrics. \citet{Cai2023ReinforcingSystem} report live test metrics from day 0 to day 150 to claim superiority over their status quo.
-Even though their A/B test is much longer than others, it is unclear if 150 days are enough for their system to converge to the new steady state. \citet{Amatriain2015RecommenderStudy} describe their offline-online testing procedure for RS innovations in Netflix.
+Many articles that explore new RS algorithms are susceptible to the pitfall identified in this paper. \cite{Cheng2017LearningItems,Hidasi2016Session-basedNetworks,Liang2016ModelingRecommendation,Rendle2010FactorizationMachines,Salakhutdinov2008ProbabilisticFactorization,Xue2022ResAct:Actor} show performance gains of their respective algorithms only on some fixed benchmark datasets. \cite{Wu2017ReturningSystems} retroactively compare their solution against a battery of baseline bandit algorithms on Yahoo news recommendation logs. \cite{Zou2019ReinforcementSystems} evaluate their method on two days' data after their training time window. \cite{Guo2019PAL:Systems} measure the first-week click-through rate and conversion rate after turning on the experiment as their A/B test metrics. \cite{Cai2023ReinforcingSystem} report live test metrics from day 0 to day 150 to claim superiority over their status quo.
+Even though their A/B test is much longer than others, it is unclear if 150 days are enough for their system to converge to the new steady state. \cite{Amatriain2015RecommenderStudy} describe their offline-online testing procedure for RS innovations in Netflix.
 They write: \begin{displayquote} Once offline testing has validated a hypothesis, we are ready to design and launch the online AB test that will demonstrate if an algorithmic change is an improvement from the perspective of user behavior.
-If it does, we will be ready to deploy the algorithmic improvement to the whole user-base. \end{displayquote} However, according to results in this paper, it might be unwise to launch an online A/B test ``once offline testing has validated a hypothesis'' because the system may take a long time to converge due to Netflix's monthly billing model.
+If it does, we will be ready to deploy the algorithmic improvement to the whole user-base. \end{displayquote} However, according to this paper, it might be unwise to launch an online A/B test ``once offline testing has validated a hypothesis'' because Netflix's monthly billing model can cause their system taking a long time to converge.